arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ## How to Write a Frame
-The LED matrix library for the UNO R4 WiFi works on the principle of creating a frame, and then loading it into a buffer which displays the frame.
+The LED Matrix library for the UNO R4 WiFi works on the principle of creating a frame, and then loading it into a buffer which displays the frame.

 A frame is what we call the "image" that is displayed at any given moment on the matrix.
 If an animation is a series of images, a frame is one of those images in the series.